ibm-cloud-docs/account/ts_accessing.md

 {: #ts_old_username}
 {: troubleshoot}

-To successfully log in to the {{site.data.keyword.Bluemix_notm}} console, make sure you have IBMid authentication for each account.
+To successfully log in to the {{site.data.keyword.Bluemix_notm}} console, make sure that you have IBMid authentication for each account.

 When you log in to the console, the following message is displayed:
 {: tsSymptoms}